aa-codecademy/mkwd13-wdel-nextjs/README.md

 ## Why you should learn Next JS

-Next JS is the currently most popular framework for building server-side rendered (SSR) React applications.
+Next JS is the currently the most popular framework for building server-side rendered (SSR) React applications.
 It's the modern way to quickly build scalable web applications.
 Even though is fairly new, it has already gained a lot of popularity and adoption by big companies like Vercel.
 Even if you don't end up using it after this elective, it's a good skill to have under your belt, as it will be a very good addition to your skillset.

-As Next JS is a React framework, it's also a good way to get familiar with React, which is the most popular library for building user interfaces.
+As Next JS is a React framework, it's also a good way to get familiar with React, which is a very popular library for building user interfaces.

 ## Tech Stack